 To note, these treats store really well in the refrigerator, where the coconut oil helps to keep them firm and crisp, but they will travel well (just a wee bit softer) and pack nicely into lunch boxes.
 And, if you aren’t in a chocolate mood, you can substitute raisins (and maybe some cinnamon) or other dried fruit for the chocolate chips / nibs.

-- ¼ Cup Nut Butter (peanut, almond, cashew, or even sunflower seed butter (for those nut-free policies!), you choose!
-I used cashew butter in the version pictured)
+- ¼ cup nut butter (peanut, almond, cashew, or even sunflower seed butter (for nut-free)

-- 2 Cups Crispy Brown Rice Cereal (Sometimes I mix it up, using half crispy brown rice cereal and half Uncle Sam Original Cereal for a multigrain treat)
+- 2 cups crispy brown rice cereal (Sometimes I mix it up, using half crispy brown rice cereal and half Uncle Sam Original Cereal)